-DORETHA ALLEN has been a teacher, coach and meta-coach in Dallas Independent School District for nearly twenty years.
-Mrs. Allen earned a Bachelor’s degree from Wiley College, Masters degrees from University of Minnesota and University of North Texas and is a doctoral candidate at Texas A&M University-Commerce.
-Doretha is a National Board Certified Teacher in Literacy – Reading and Language Arts: Early to Middle Childhood.
-Born and raised in Dallas, Texas she is at home in some of the city's most challenging schools.
-Her career goals include creating a teachers collegiate academy in Dallas ISD and overseeing the Education Department at her beloved alma mater, Wiley College.
-For years, Doretha's first love was education, however now it is a close second behind her husband, Sheldon and their two children, Davonna and David.
+Dr. Doretha Allen is a National Board Certified Teacher and career educator.
+Born and raised in Dallas, Texas, she is at home in some of the city's most challenging schools.
+For years, Doretha's first love was education, however, now it is a close second behind her husband, Sheldon and their two children, Davonna and David.

 - The Best Lawyers in America, Public Finance Law (2010 - 2013)

 - "Texas Top Rated Lawyer," LexisNexis Martindale-Hubbell (2012)